aron1984/geo-form-react/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here below, I share a serie of steps and features, for than you install the proyect.
-Feel free to modify and improve this code.
-Assuming you have a firebase project, with steps it will be enough.
+Below, I share a series of steps and features for you to install the project.
+Feel free to modify and enhance this code.
+Assuming you already have a Firebase project, these steps should be sufficient.

 ### Installation